sm2774us/Data_Structures_And_Algorithms/docs/combinatorics/001_Permutations.md

 ### Problem Description:
 Display the number of permutations for a list of `n` integers.

-Bonus: Can you provide the in-place merge, improved space complexity solution.

 !!! tip

     Python solution is the easiest to understand so always start with that.